Eline Powell

 Eline Powell (born Eline Pauwels, 12 April 1990) is a Belgian actress best known for playing the title role on the American TV series Siren.

-Early years and education
+Early life

 Powell is the daughter of Belgian pharmacologist Rudi Pauwels and clinical researcher Carine Claeys, who in 1994 were two of the co-founders of the biotech company Tibotec.
 She was born in Leuven and lived in Mechelen until she was fourteen years old.
 After a short stay in Switzerland, she moved to England, but she has Belgian citizenship and considers Belgium her home.

 She attended the Royal Academy of Dramatic Arts, graduating in 2011 with a BA degree in acting.